less than

 Once you know how much they will charge (e.g. whether it's over or under what the MBS recommends), you can work out what the gap will be after Medicare and your insurer have paid their share.

-Your private health fund may cover the additional 25% of the MBS fee -- this example, that's $1,000.
+Your private health fund may cover the additional 25% of the MBS fee – which for this example, is $1,000.

-That will leave a $500 gap which you will have to pay out of your own pocket unless your insurer has a no-gap arrangement with the surgeon.
+That leaves a $500 gap which you will have to pay out of your own pocket unless your insurer has a no-gap arrangement with your chosen surgeon.

 If your fund does have an arrangement, they will pay an additional gap benefit of $500 and the service will be fully covered.

-That's why it's absolutely vital to get all the information, including costs, before you start your treatment.
+That's why it's absolutely vital to get all the information, including costs, before you start any treatment.

 Gap expenses